 She then moved on to work as a consultant at Bain where she rose to become a senior vice president.
 In 1989, she accepted a job at The Walt Disney Company to serve as the firm’s vice president of strategic planning.

 In 1995, she held her first CEO role at Florists’ Transworld Delivery where she lasted two years.
-Afterward, she went on to join Hasbro as its Playskool Division General Manager, where she oversaw the launch of Teletubbies in the United States, amongst others.
+Afterward, she went on to join Hasbro as its Playskool Division General Manager, where she oversaw the launch of Teletubbies in the United States, among many other initiatives.

 Under her leadership, eBay grew to become one of the largest online marketplaces the world had ever seen.
 Her tenure included an IPO in 1998 as well as the acquisition of companies like PayPal or Skype.